 Figure 6.
 A simple pattern

-5. To build a more complex pattern, such as a standalone portal instance with a remote DB2 instance, or a portal cluster, use the Portal Part instead of the Standalone server part and add additional machines to the deployment, simply by dragging over multiple parts (see figure 7).
+5. To build a more complex pattern, such as a portal vm instance with a remote DB2 instance, or a portal cluster, use the Portal Part instead of the Standalone server part and add additional machines to the deployment, simply by dragging over multiple parts (see figure 7).

-IWD automatically detects and creates links between various machines and configures them accordingly at deployment.
+The pattern engine automatically detects and creates links between various machines and configures them accordingly at deployment.
 The Portal Part is used over the Standalone Server Part to provide for more configuration options when supporting more complex configurations.

 To use the Connections features available in the IBM Connections Files and Profiles Integration Pack for WebSphere Portal, you must have a cluster-type topology defined, For more details on using the new Social Portal deployment, refer to the IBM Connections Files and Profiles Integration Pack for WebSphere Portal section .